 Businesspeople in Gibraltar tend to be direct and to the point.
 Expats are advised to take the same approach.
 In addition, it's important to remain calm even under pressure.
 Emotional displays such as raising one's voice are regarded negatively and are sure to have an adverse effect on business outcomes.

-Appointments must be made in advance and expats should never to arrive without one – even the most informal meetings are prearranged.
+Appointments must be made in advance, and expats should never arrive without one – even the most informal meetings are prearranged.
 Going into business meetings, expats should be well prepared and ready to answer any questions.

-Punctuality is very important – it's better to be early than late, as lateness is regarded as a sign of disrespect.
-If something has come up and it's impossible to arrive on time, expats should let associates know immediately.
+Punctuality is essential – it's better to be early than late, as lateness is regarded as a sign of disrespect.
+If something has come up, and it's impossible to arrive on time, expats should let associates know immediately.

 Dos and don'ts of doing business in Gibraltar

 Do be well-prepared for meetings

 Do arrive on time

 Don't interrupt other speakers during meetings, especially those who are more senior